Vyral/base-template/_posts/2018-12-28-pre-occupancy-agreements-explained.md

 tags:
   - Home Buyer Tips
 excerpt: >-
-  A lot of people have asked me recently as to whether buyers can take possession of a property before closing.
-Actually, they can, and I’m going to explain how today.
+  A lot of people have asked me recently whether buyers can take possession of a property before closing.
+As a matter of fact, they can, and I’m going to explain how today.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Chris+Hauck/VIDEO/2018/St.+Cloud+Real+Estate-+Pre-Occupancy+Agreements.mp4
 pullquote: >-